-2020 PA 246, 247, 248, and 249, which address remote witnessing, notarization, visitation, and electronic signatures, were signed by the governor on November 5, 2020, effective that date.
-This new legislation allows electronic signatures and remote witnessing, notarization, and visitation on the terms laid out in Governor Whitmer’s now-invalidated executive orders.
+2020 PA 246, 247, 248, and 249, authorize remote witnessing, notarization, visitation, and electronic signatures in Michigan.
+This legislation allows electronic signatures and remote witnessing, notarization, and visitation on the terms laid out in Governor Whitmer’s now-invalidated executive orders.
 See In re Certified Questions from the United States Dist Court, Western District of Michigan, Southern Division, No 161492, ___ Mich ___, ___ NW2d ___ (Oct 2, 2020).
+This legislation has been extended and applies to any document executed on or after April 30, 2020, and before July 1, 2021, by 2020 PAs 335, 336, 337, and 338.
 Here are the highlights:

-The rights and interests of one who relies in good faith and without actual notice that a document or instrument notarized, signed, or witnessed remotely under the new legislation was executed on or after April 30, 2020, and before January 1, 2021, but was not executed in accordance with the new legislation are not impaired, challenged, or terminated on that basis alone.
+Savings clause.
+The rights and interests of one who relies in good faith and without actual notice that a document or instrument notarized, signed, or witnessed remotely under the new legislation was executed on or after April 30, 2020, and before July 1, 2021, but was not executed in accordance with the new legislation are not impaired, challenged, or terminated on that basis alone.
 MCL 55.286c(5)(b), 700.1202(2).

 Notarization.
 2020 PA 249 covers remote notarization and provides that any notarial act required under Michigan law may be performed by a notary (with a valid commission) using two-way real-time audiovisual technology if the following conditions are met:

 - The technology allows direct interaction between the individual, any witnesses, and the notary where all can communicate simultaneously by sight and sound.

 - The technology can create an audio and visual recording of the complete notarial act that will be retained as a notarial record.
 MCL 55.286b(7)–(9).